-Trump Backs Conflicting Gun Measures While Negotiating With Lawmakers On TV
+Trump Angers Conservatives Over Guns While Negotiating With Lawmakers On TV

 "They're not going to come in when they know they're going to come out dead," Trump later added, though he did seem to suggest it could be an issue left up to individual states.

-Some lawmakers, such as Sen. Steve Daines, R-Mont., Rep. John Rutherford, R-Fla., and House Majority Whip Steve Scalise, R-La., who was critically shot last June during a congressional baseball practice, spoke out in support of such a proposal.
-Others, including Rep. Ted Deutsch, D-Fla., who represents Parkland, said he and many others oppose such measures.
+Some lawmakers, such as Sen. Steve Daines, R-Mont., and Rep. John Rutherford, R-Fla., spoke in support of such a proposal.
+Others, including Rep. Ted Deutch, D-Fla., who represents Parkland, said he and many others oppose such measures.

 Will any of this matter?

-Note: A previous version of this story misspelled Rep. Ted Deutch's last name as Deutsch.